Advice on Choosing the Right Effluent Pump

 • Portable

 Smaller PTO pumps are usually recommended for small to medium farms where an electric pump is not an option.
-Large diesel-powered pump kits are often required for large, multi-pond farms and contractors where high output is desired.
-These large diesel pump kits can deliver 10x the output of an electric pump.

 It is important to note when selecting a pump that high horsepower does not equal high pressure.
 Effluent pumps must be both high pressure and high volume to be able to reliably pump effluent through a pipeline.
 It is always recommended to check with a specialist to make sure the pump you choose will have the correct pressure and volume to suit your requirements.